mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_classcluster.md

 ## The base class

 This is the "user" facing class.
 All other classes will be more or less hidden.
 This class defines the API.
-It also adopts the MulleObjCClassCluster protocolclass.
+It also adopts the mulle-objcClassCluster protocolclass.

 ```
-@interface BitSet : NSObject < MulleObjCClassCluster>
+@interface BitSet : NSObject < mulle-objcClassCluster>

 - (instancetype) initWithBits:(NSUInteger *) bits
                         count:(NSUInteger) count;